 Although improbable today, neither the proclivities of his sister, nor his chasing a lovely much-younger woman, ever got President Cleveland into the 19th Century equivalent of the Saturday Night Live though I’m sure the wags of the day made hay of it after the nuptials occurred.
 Wikileaks never got to intercept and publish one of the couple’s loving missives–our loss, I’m sure.

 The bridal gown can only be described as “Sumptuous”–think Di and Kate and you get the idea.
 She wore myrtle and orange blossoms, wore no jewelry and carried not a bouquet of flowers, but a pretty fan.
-The 49 year old President, as statesmen do at such evening affairs, wore “Canonical evening suit of black” with a white tie peaking out from under his various chins.
-I expect the 19th century male equivalent of Spanx were also worn for effect.
-Frances, with her lithe 21 year old figure appropriately corseted, probably made every man in attendance suck in his gut.
+The 49-year-old President, as statesmen do at such evening affairs, wore “Canonical evening suit of black” with a white tie peeking out from under his various chins.
+I expect the 19th-century male equivalent of Spanx were also worn for effect.
+Frances, with her lithe 21-year-old figure appropriately corseted, probably made every man in attendance suck in his gut.
 We won’t discuss what the wives present were thinking, but I doubt it was “how sweet,” don’t you?
-The pastor was just a tad this side of a gas-bag–his prayer monopolized the 10 minute ceremony, but once it was over he got to point and declared them to be husband and wife.
+The pastor was just a tad this side of a gas-bag–his prayer monopolized the 10-minute ceremony, but once it was over he got to point and declared them to be husband and wife.

 Like Jackie Kennedy, Frank was the subject of endless curiosity from the country.
 Grover having accepted paternity for a young man of about Frank’s age probably helped.
 And, let’s be honest here, G-C would not have made the 1880’s “Sexiest Man Alive” contest, now would he?